rednafi/rednafi.com/content/misc/health_check_a_server_with_nohup.md

     - TIL
 ---

-While working on a project with [EdgeDB] and [FastAPI], I wanted to perform health checks against the FastAPI server in the GitHub CI.
+While working on a project with EdgeDB[^1] and FastAPI[^2], I wanted to perform health checks against the FastAPI server in the GitHub CI.
 This would notify me about the working state of the application.
 The idea is to:

 * Run the server in the background.
 * Run the commands against the server that'll denote that the app is in a working state.